Risk Warning: Your Capital is at Risk.

 Speculating on Industrial Growth

-As developing regions such as the African continent, Eastern Europe and Asia modernize their economies and expand their infrastructure, copper demand will grow.
+As developing regions like the African continent, Eastern Europe, and Asia modernize their economies and expand their infrastructure, copper demand should grow.

 Betting on the Housing Market

-Speculating on Supply/Demand Imbalance
+Speculating on Supply-Demand Imbalance

 Should I Trade Copper?